-Consolidated Financial Statements: Type of auditor's report issued: Unmodified Internal control over financial reporting: • Material weakness(es) identified?
-X yes no • Significant deficiency(ies) identified that are not considered to be material weakness(es)? yes X none reported Noncompliance material to the consolidated financial statements noted? yes X no Federal Awards: Internal control over the major program: • Material weakness(es) identified? yes X no • Significant deficiency(ies) identified that are not considered to be material weakness(es)? yes X none reported Type of auditor's report issued on compliance for the major program: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a) of the Uniform Guidance? yes X no Identification of the major programs: Federal Grantor/Program Title CF Federal FDA Number United States Department of Health and Human Services: U.S. Refugee Admissions Program 19.510 Dollar threshold used to distinguish between type A and type B programs: \$ 6750,000 Auditee qualified as a low-risk auditee?
-X yes no
+Consolidated Financial Statements: Type of auditor's report issued: Unmodified Internal control over financial reporting: X no • Material weakness(es) identified? yes Significant deficiency(ies) identified that are not considered to be material weakness(es)?
+X yes none reported Noncompliance material to the consolidated financial statements noted?
+X no yes Federal Awards: Internal control over the major program: Material weakness(es) identified?
+X no yes Significant deficiency(ies) identified that are not considered to be • material weakness(es)?
+X none reported yes Type of auditor's report issued on compliance for the major program: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a) of the Uniform Guidance?
+X no yes Identification of the major program: Federal Federal Grantor/Program Title CFDA Number United States Department of Health and Human Services: U.S. Refugee Admissions Program 19.510 Dollar threshold used to distinguish between type A and type B programs: \$750,000

+Auditee qualified as a low-risk auditee?

+yes

+no
-Schedule of Findings and Questioned Costs

-For the year ended December 31, 2017
+Schedule of Findings and Questioned Costs For the year ended December 31, 2018